 - 1. Navigate to the issue you would like to be the parent issue of the sub-task you are about to create. - 2.
-SelectMore >Create sub-task.
+SelectMore >Create Sub-Task.
 You will see theCreate sub-taskscreen. - 3.
-Fill in the details as needed, and then select Create at the bottom of the page.
+Fill in the details as needed, and then click Createat the bottom of the page.